 Get involved in research

-In what ways can I get involved in bipolar research?
+How can I take part in bipolar research?

 You can get involved in research by becoming a participant in a study.
 Or you can give researchers advice based on your own lived experience of living with bipolar, or supporting someone with bipolar.

-Why is getting involved in research into bipolar so important?
+Why is getting involved in bipolar research so important?

 Researchers and the organisations which fund research now understand that it is extremely important that, at all stages of research into mental illness, the work is informed by advice from those who have relevant lived experience.